 Why Nourish products are gluten free.

-It’s Coeliac Awareness week and we thought this would be a good time to explain why Nourish products are gluten free.
+During Coeliac Awareness week we thought it's a good time to explain why Nourish products are gluten free.

 ‘I’m gluten free’, a phrase that we’ve heard more and more over the past 10 years.
 Where once being gluten free was seen as the sign of a fussy eater, today we understand that there is a real and vital need for some to follow this way of eating.